VictorBarbosa/opencv-angular/README.md

 ## <div style="background:red;color:white"> Disclamer </div>
->  1 -   This project is plug'n'play, to using you need install using npm > `npm i opencv-angular`
+>  1 -   This project is plug'n'play, to use it you need install using npm > `npm i opencv-angular`

 >  2 -   The opencv code is inside `projects/opencv-angular-lib`